Nayeem-stud/QR-Genrator/README.md

 A simple web application to generate QR codes based on user input.
 The app is built using HTML, CSS, and JavaScript, and it connects to a third-party API to generate QR codes.

+## Demo

+You can try the demo of the Text Analyzer Tool at: [Demo Link](https://qr-genrator-nayeem.netlify.app/)

 ## Features

 - Input any text or URL to generate a QR code.